seperot/sepe-devblog/src/pages/mobile-ci-cd/index.md

 date: "2019-04-06"
 featuredImage: './images/ci-cd-mobile.jpg'
 ---
-WIP: A guide on minimizing faff and getting a scalable team moving faster
+A guide on minimizing faff and getting a scalable team moving faster
 <!-- end -->

 ###Caveats and Preamble